richardhanksjr/music-theory-api/README.md

                                                  ^
                         })
-        6) check node_modules folder for jest-serializer-vue folder 6a) If not there install above packages with npm instead of yarn and check again
+        6) check node_modules folder for jest-serializer-vue folder 6a) If not there install it
+            6b) npm install --save-dev jest-serializer-vue
+        7) it's a custom package and needs to be installed separate 7a) that package also allows optionally to remove the .html() method call for snapshots